What should Australian business do about…

 - The Australian government should establish a China Advisory Council, independent of the National Foundation for Australia-China Relations.
 The Council would support policy by drawing on the collective PRC expertise of business, security agencies, academia and the Australian Public Service.
 It should report to the Prime Minister through the Department of Prime Minister and Cabinet.

 - Australian business should be proactive in pressing Beijing for an improved trade and investment relationship.
 This requires stronger collaboration between the BCA, the ACBC and the Australian Chambers of Commerce in the PRC.

 - The BCA and the ACBC should work with PRC counterparts to establish a new or revitalised Australia-China CEO Roundtable that meets annually, both independently and in parallel with senior leader visits.
 Participation in the CEO Roundtable should require a minimum three-year commitment.

 Michael Clifton is CEO at China Matters.
 He spent 20 years with the Australian Trade and Investment Commission, including six years as head of its network in China.
 Michael has had assignments in Beijing, Shanghai, Hong Kong, Tokyo and Osaka, and served as an advisor to the Minister of Trade, and Chief of Staff to a senior Cabinet Minister.
 He is President of the NSW branch of the Australia-China Business Council.

 China Matters does not have an institutional view; the views expressed here are the author’s.

-This policy brief is published in the interests of advancing a mature discussion on how Australia should manage risk in its relationship with the PRC.
+This policy brief is published in the interests of advancing a mature discussion on how Australian business should address its waning influence on Australia-PRC relations.
 Our goal is to influence government and relevant business, educational and nongovernmental sectors on this and other critical policy issues.